IgLocoXD/Windows-Optimization-Guide/README.md

 | [Rufus](https://rufus.ie/en/)                  | A tool to create bootable USB drives from ISO files.             | 7/10                                                   | ✅           |           | ✅       |       |       |

 Personally I recommend using Ventoy because it only requires copying the ISO file to the USB, it's that simple.

+Also, in the table above there is an official user's guide.

+<h2 id="bootWin">Booting the system</h2>

+In this part I can't do an exact explanation of how to enter the BIOS of your PC, the most common is to use `F2`, `F10`, `F12`, `Del`, or even `Esc`.
+You can also search for `how to access the BIOS in <<your PC model>>`.

+When you access it, find the section called `boot order`, modify the order so that the USB is in the first position.
+I would like to be more specific, but I can't.

+Ah, yes... remember to save your changes.

+What happens now will depend on whether you used [Ventoy](https://www.ventoy.net/en/index.html), [Balena Etcher](https://etcher.balena.io/) or [Rufus](https://rufus.ie/en/).

+Finally, when you see this screen

+*ins img*

+go by what the interface says, it should be simple enough.